zextras/tech-doc/source/carbonio/_management/backup.rst

       according to their ID’s last two digits

--  ``servers`` is a directory that contains archives of the server configuration and customisations, Zextras configuration and of the chat, one per day up to the configured server retention time.
+-  ``servers`` is a directory that contains archives of the server configuration and customisations, |product| configuration and of the chat, one per day up to the configured server retention time.

 -  ``items`` is a directory containing up to 4096 additional folders,